 Let’s give it up for Spring time and carrot cake!
 My sweet tooth has been through the roof this week and no one can stop me.
 The time of year where carrot cake is “in season” as if that’s even a thing.
-I’m so excited to introduce this recipe with you.
+I’m so excited to introduce this vegan carrot cake recipe with you.
 Carrot cake if my all time favorite cake flavor and I was itching to make a vegan version of this classic.
 I hate to say the word, but please don’t cringe when I say this cake is so moist.
 The carrots pack so much moisture you don’t even have time to miss the eggs and butter.

 You wont be missing that buttercream frosting either with this vegan maple frosting.
 The frosting/cake combo is the best marriage and I’m so into it.
 Plus, we can count this as a servings of vegetables right?
 If eating cake for your vegetables is your thing (which it should be), you’re going to be ALL OVER this recipe.